by Julie Coulter Bellon

 All Rights Reserved

-Zaya still wore the same clothes she’d worn the day she was captured.
-After all these months they were little more than filthy rags that barely covered her.
-With temperatures dropping now, she’d wished countless times she’d worn something different that day.
+Zaya still wore the same clothes she’d worn the day she was captured and, after all these months, they were little more than filthy rags that barely covered her.
+With temperatures dropping now, she’d wished countless times she’d put on something different that day.
 Maybe a few layers¾her favorite leggings, a long-sleeved shirt and sweater, even an extra pair of socks.
 But, then again, that last morning of freedom had been filled with thoughts of Julian, not what clothes she might need in a wintry 6x9 cell.

 She shivered and pulled the tissue-thin blanket over her shoulders.
-It was hard to be grateful for anything her captors did, but she’d nearly cried when they handed the small blanket to her.
-Captured operatives did their best not to show emotion, but Zaya was captured last spring and with the temperature dropping now, she knew winter was coming.
-If she was going to be rescued, it would have happened by now.
-Instead, she would die in cold, dark cell in central Afghanistan.
+Every day the air cooled by significant degrees and she knew winter was coming on.
+While it was hard to be grateful for anything her captors did, she’d nearly cried when they handed the small blanket to her.
+Captured operatives did their best not to show emotion, but as hope of rescue leeched away, that had been harder to control.
+It didn’t matter now, though.
+She was going to die in a cold, dark cell in central Afghanistan.
 The thought chilled her on the inside.

 Zaya curled into a ball, trying to preserve what little body heat she had.
 She couldn’t remember the last time she’d been warm.
 Well, that wasn’t true.
 If she closed her eyes, she remembered Julian’s arms wrapped tight around her, his lips on hers.
 The heat from his touch had blazed through her veins like wildfire.
-But Zaya didn’t want to remember and kept her eyes wide open.
-This cold rock cell was her tomb, it’s icy touch the last thing she would know before she died.
-Julian was a distant memory now.
+But Zaya didn’t want to remember and kept her eyes wide open, wishing the cold could numb her heart and mind as easily as it had her toes.
+Julian wasn’t coming.
+There would be no rescue.
+This frozen rock cell was her tomb, its icy touch the last thing she would know before she died.

 Some days she wished she couldn’t.